Eporediese/fulmine-labs-mini-pacs/README.md

 Custom_invalid (MIX)
   ├── subfolders

-Custom_test_valid
+Custom_test_valid (from internet)

 training_images
   ├──train
   │		├── valid
-  │		│  original training
+  │		│   ├── original training (dummy)
   │		│   ├── blurred
   │		│   └── window_leveled
   │	    	│   └── rotate_and_flip
   │    		│   └── zoomed
   |    		|     └── window_leveled
   │		└── invalid/
   │   		 	├── Kaggle_real_and_fake_images
-  │    	 		├── copied from Custom_invalid
+  │    	 		└── copied from Custom_invalid
   ├──validate
   │		├── valid
-  │		│  original validate
+  │		│   ├── original validate (dummy)
   │		│   ├── blurred
-  │		│   └── window_leveled
+  │		│   ├── window_leveled
-  │		│   └── rotate_and_flip
+  │		│   ├── rotate_and_flip
   │		│   └── zoomed
   |     	|     └── window_leveled
   │		└── invalid/
   │   		 	├── Kaggle_real_and_fake_images
-  │    	 		├── copied from Custom_invalid
+  │    	 		└── copied from Custom_invalid
   ├──test
- 	├── valid
+     ├──valid
- 	│  original test
+     │  	├── original test (dummy)
-		├── copied from Custom_test_valid
+     │		├── copied from Custom_test_valid
      └── invalid/
           	├── Kaggle_real_and_fake_images
-      	 	├── copied from Custom_invalid
+           	└── copied from Custom_invalid

+pairs_data
+  ├──train_pairs.txt
+  ├──validate_pairs.txt
+  └──test_pairs.txt

 ```

-Once the data is prepared, the classifier model training is initiated.
+Once the data is prepared, the Siamese Network model training is initiated.
-The model is saved and reloaded and used to test those images selected for testing, producing metrics on Accuracy, Precision, Recall and F1 score.
+The model and weights are saved and the weights are reloaded and used to test those images selected for testing, producing metrics on Accuracy, Precision, Recall and F1 score, as well as display the images that failed
+for analysis.
+Although this code trains and tests a Siamese Network architecture moodel the functions and folder structure also support training Classifier and Encoder architecture models.
+The perormancce of these architectures have been compared and although the F1 scores are similiar they tend to perform less well than the Siamese Network models with medical images that were not part of the
+selected training studies.
+Therefore it is suggested that the Siamese Network model is used.
+On 043024, this model had an F1 score as below:
+* 2024-04-29 16:15:49 - INFO - Siamese network F1 Score: 0.9850479803615264
+* 2024-04-29 16:15:49 - INFO - False Negatives detected by Siamese Network: 27
+The model and weights are included in this repository and will also be available in the Eyball repository.

 ## Datasources used